Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Motor Capacitor Failure Symptoms

 Motor runs but shuts off intermittently: If the motor starts but cuts out during the cycle, a failing capacitor (especially one with internal arcing or shorts) may be the cause.
-This is less common than complete failure but possible.
+This is less common than complete failure but still possible.

 Motor Capacitor vs. Transmission Problems: How to Tell the Difference